sskeirik/dotfiles/README.md

 My current development environment uses the following components:

 - Windows Subsystem for Linux
-- wsltty (mintty + wslbridge)
+- Microsoft Terminal or wsltty
 - tmux
-- neovim (plugins managed by pathogen)
+- neovim
 - lightweight git aliases
-- zshell + lightweight async git status prompt
+- zshell + powerlevel10k

 See section [Fresh Installation](#fresh-installation) for information about quickly getting a new system up-to-speed.